 Did you snag some funky, lush and colorful succulents over the summer that sunbathed outside all season long?
-Unless you’re lucky enough to live somewhere with temperatures that don’t fall below freezing, you’ll need to bring your plant babies inside to keep them healthy during the colder months.
+Unless you’re lucky enough to live somewhere with temperatures that don’t fall below freezing, you’ll need to know proper succulent care to keep them healthy during the colder months.

 Sunlight is probably the most important part of winter succulent care.
 If they don’t get enough sunlight, they’ll stretch to try to get closer to the light source, often resulting in flopping leaves or stems.

 The best-case scenario is a spot in your house that receives full sun, but that can be difficult to achieve indoors.

 A window that faces south is best, but east or west windows can work as well.

 Because your succulents are receiving less sunlight and experiencing cooler temperatures during the winter months, they need less water.
 Keep your succulents on the dry side during winter, only watering just enough to keep them from shriveling up.

 A good rule of thumb is to give them a little drink every two weeks.
 When in doubt, remember that it’s better to water a succulent too little than too much, because if you overwater your succulents, you run the risk of them rotting.